benazarenko/MCE/README.md

     └── file2.mcfunction
 ```

-The file contents are the same as in the `def` blocks you see in the `mce` file with corresponding names.
-This let's you create multiple files using only one.
+The file contents are the same as in the `def` blocks you see in the `test.mce` file with corresponding names.

 ## FAQ